partiql/partiql-lang/README.md

-## My Project

-TODO: Fill this README out!

-Be sure to:

-* Change the title in this README
-* Edit your repository description on GitHub
+#  PartiQL Lang

+The language specification of PartiQL.

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.

-## License Summary
+## License

-The documentation is made available under the Creative Commons Attribution-ShareAlike 4.0 International License.
-See the LICENSE file.
+This specification is licensed under the PartiQL Specification License.

 The sample code within this documentation is made available under the MIT-0 license.
 See the LICENSE-SAMPLECODE file.